RJZauner/machine-learning-project-checklist/README.md

       - Does it have outliers?
       - How are the values distributed?
       - Are certain values more frequently present than others?
-    - Visualise each feature to explore the dataset
+    - Visualise each feature to better understand the dataset
     - Analyse targer variable in supervised learning
       - Is the labelling consistent?
       - Are there missing labels?
     - Inspect the correlations between each feature
     - Document your learnings
+      - How would you explain the dataset to a 5-year-old?
     - Automate as much as you can

 ### Data Preparation Phase